ryan-j-parker/react-blog/README.md

 | State variables are setters are passed as props to Editor.js     | 2      |
 | Editor correctly updates state variables when each input changes | 2      |
 | Preview correctly displays updated state                         | 2      |

+## STATE:

+Home --> Preview
+   L-> Editor

+Home is the original state, gets updated state from Editor and sets it to Preview